Medical Student Research Programs at UVA

-Presentation of one’s project in an informal breakfast meeting attended by other students and the program director.
-These sessions, held in June and July, allow students to discuss their research project with their peers.
-(Participants will be asked which one of the available meetings they wish to present at.)
+Presentation of one’s project in an informal setting attended by other students and the program director.
+These sessions allow students to discuss their research project with their peers.
+Presentations must be completed by July 30, 2021.
+More details to follow.

 Attendance at departmental lectures and workshops over the course of the summer, as required by the preceptor.

 Responsible Conduct of Research: CITI training must be completed by June 18, 2021.

 Submission of a final project report.
 The written report stimulates students to formulate their thoughts and bring the work to completion.
 Final reports are due no later than September 30, 2021.

 MSSRP participants (and all other medical students) and SOM faculty are invited to attend and participate in the fall symposium.

 On-line forms for faculty projects and student participants are available at the top of this page.
 The faculty form should be submitted by the preceptor.
 Student forms should be submitted only when student and preceptor have agreed on a “match.”